JGameCreation/numpy-datasets/docs/user/developers.rst

 Once the documentation has been changed and all tests pass, the change is ready for review and should be put in a PR.

-Every time changes are pushed to Github ``master`` branch the SymJAX documentations (at `symjax.readthedocs.io <https://symjax.readthedocs.io/>`_) is rebuilt based on the ``.readthedocs.yml`` and the ``docs/conf.py`` configuration files.
+Every time changes are pushed to Github ``master`` branch the numpy-datasets documentations (at `symjax.readthedocs.io <https://symjax.readthedocs.io/>`_) is rebuilt based on the ``.readthedocs.yml`` and the ``docs/conf.py`` configuration files.
 For each automated documentation build you can see the